sourav-mazumder/Data-Science-Extensions/spark-datasource-rest/README.md

 This library depends on [scalaj_http](https://github.com/scalaj/scalaj-http) package

+## Accessing the binary/jar file for this library already available in the release

+You can try out the binary/jar file for this library by downloading it from the the Release section of the parent repositoty Data-Science-Extensions.

+Click to the name of the repository Data-Science_Extensions.
+Go to the the Release link under the name of the repositoty.
+ONce you click there you would fine the link for the file spark-datasource-rest_2.11-2.1.0-SNAPSHOT.jar.zip.
+Download this file.
+Uncompress the same.
+Now you have spark-datasource-rest_2.11-2.1.0-SNAPSHOT.jar to use in your Spark Cluster.

 ## Building the jar file

+In case you want to build the jar file yourself try the following steps.

 Clone/Download the master repository (Data-Science-Extensions) in your local system.
 Go the parent folder (the one which has 'spark-datasource-rest' as one of the sub folders).
 From the parent older run the command below.
 This command will create a 'target' folder under the folder 'spark-datasource-rest'.
 The 'target' folder would have the spark-datasource-rest_2.11-2.1.0-SNAPSHOT.jar which now you can use with any Spark cluster.